The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A line of credit secured by the equity in a consumer's home.
 It can be used for home improvements, debt consolidation, and other major purchases.
 Interest paid on the loan is generally tax deductible (consult a tax advisor to be sure).
 The funds may be accessed by writing checks against the line of credit or by getting a cash advance.
-See also Home Equity Products.
+See related question Home Equity Products.

 A home equity loan allows you to tap into your home's built-up equity, which is the difference between the amount that your home could be sold for and the amount that you still owe.

 Homeowners often use a home-equity loan for home improvements, to pay for a new car, or to finance their child's college education.
 The interest paid is usually tax-deductible.